 Alpha Lipoic Acid (ALA)

-Alpha Lipoic Acid (ALA) is a naturally occurring compound the body uses for energy production and antioxidant protection.
+Alpha-lipoic acid, often shortened to ALA, has become a popular supplement in conversations about blood sugar, nerve health and “cellular energy”.
 Because ALA can support how the body handles glucose and oxidative stress, it is often included in supplements aimed at energy, metabolism, nerve support and blood sugar balance.

-Alpha Lipoic Acid (ALA) is a sulphur-containing compound the body produces in small amounts.
+ALA is a sulfur-containing compound that the body produces in small amounts and that also occurs in foods such as organ meats and some vegetables.
 It plays two main roles:

 Energy production: ALA helps convert carbohydrates into usable energy.